-In science this half term we are learning all about how amazing our body is.
-First we checked we knew lots of the names of our body parts.
-We drew around each other and added labels with the different parts.
-It was great fun.
-Next we thought about what our five senses were and we took part in some mini experiments to test them!
-Many of the children already knew that their nose was the body part they used to smell.
+Today the children learnt which body part is used for each sense.
+The children carried out a simple test to explore each of their body parts and recorded their findings in different ways.
+Smell Many of the children already knew that their nose was the body part they used to smell.
 The children were given the challenge to create the smelliest sock they could using a range of ingredients.
 They had to smell the ingredients to find the smelliest ones to combine together to make the smelliest sock.
-A lot of the children knew we used our hands to touch but they were surprised to think about how we actually felt things.
+Touch A lot of the children knew we used our hands to touch but they were surprised to think about how we actually felt things.
 We talked about how our skin is designed to feel texture and temperature.
 We usually use our hands to touch so in this experiments we felt items in a feely bag so we could not see them.
 We used given words to try to describe them, before we found out what they were.
-The children knew that we tasted using our mouths but only a few had heard of our taste buds.
+Taste The children knew that we tasted using our mouths but only a few had heard of our taste buds.
 They were surprised to learn that different parts of our tongue will taste the different flavours.
 The children closed their eyes and tried some sour, sweet and salty foods.
 They were all very brave and gave most of them a good go!
-We tried lemon, soya sauce, honey and olives.
-The children knew that they used their eyes to see but they all enjoyed testing their eye sight when we played ‘Kims Game’.
+We tried lemon, honey and olives.
+Sight The children knew that they used their eyes to see but they all enjoyed testing their eye sight when we played ‘Kim’s Game’.
 The children had to look at the items on the tray and then try to name the missing item when one was taken away.
-Mrs Lofthouse did try to trick us when she took two items away!
-The children got to put their ears to the test when they were played a selection of very random sounds they needed to identify.
+Hearing The children got to put their ears to the test when they were played a selection of very random sounds they needed to identify.
 We turned down all the lights and closed our eyes to help our ears work.
 The children heard birds singing, an egg frying, fingers scratching a blackboard and cats meowing.
 The children then voted for their favourite sound.
 Most children liked the cat meowing and the birds singing – not many liked the scratching sound!